Bilevel reinforcement learning via the development of hyper-gradient without lower-level convexity: THEORETICAL ANALYSIS

-\section{Theoretical Analysis}
+Momentum techniques are known to be beneficial for reducing variance and accelerating algorithms \citep{cutkosky2019momentum}.
+To this end, we maintain a momentum-instructed $h_k$ in the $k$-th outer iteration,

+which tracks $\bar{\nabla}\phi_k$ via current and historical hyper-gradient estimates.
+Using $h_k$ to update the upper-level $x_k$, we obtain the stochastic \cref{alg:StocSoBiRL}, Stoc-SoBiRL.

+\section{THEORETICAL ANALYSIS}

-In this section, we prove global convergence and give the iteration complexity for the proposed algorithms.
+In this section, we prove global convergence and give the iteration and sample complexity for the proposed algorithms.
 The analysis requires only the regularity conditions---specifically, boundedness and Lipschitz continuity---of the first-order information.
-This distinguishes from general AID-based methods, which require additional smoothness assumptions regarding second-order derivatives \cite{ghadimi2018bsa,chen2021closing,khanduri2021sustain,dagreou2022soba,ji2022will}.
+This distinguishes from general AID-based methods, which require additional smoothness assumptions regarding second-order derivatives \citep{ghadimi2018bsa,chen2021closing,khanduri2021sustain,dagreou2022soba,ji2022will}.
 The properties of $\varphi$, $\pi^*(x)$, and $V^*(x)$ are outlined in \cref{sec:general_smooth}.
 Moreover, it is worth emphasizing that the analysis for M-SoBiRL is different from that for SoBiRL.
-Thus, we organize their properties and the detailed proofs in \cref{sec:ana_MSoBiRL} and \cref{sec:ana_SoBiRL}.
+Thus, we organize their properties and the detailed proofs in \cref{sec:ana_MSoBiRL} and \cref{sec:ana_SoBiRL}. \todo{The analysis for Stoc-SoBiRL is referred to \cref{sec:stocsobirl}.}